Violet Key Jones: Early life

-Jones was born in County Kildare, Ireland in 1883.
+Key Jones was born in County Kildare, Ireland in 1883.
 Her parents were John Jones, an army surgeon, and his wife Harriet Jones, who came from a Yorkshire gentry family.
 Her maternal uncle was Captain William Key, Lord of Water Fulford Hall, Yorkshire, and she had a brother who became a railway engineer.
-After her father died, Jones and her family moved back to Yorkshire in 1900.
+After her father died, Key Jones and her family moved back to Yorkshire in 1900.

 Activism

-Jones became involved in the suffrage movement and was the treasurer of the York branch of the WSPU, which had been founded by Annie Coultate in 1910.
+Key Jones became involved in the suffrage movement and was the treasurer of the York branch of the WSPU, which had been founded by Annie Coultate in 1910.
 A year later she was employed by the WSPU as their first paid York and Doncaster organiser for the suffrage campaign.
 She organised public meetings and protests from her Doncaster office on Hall Gate, and her home on Osbourne Road in York became a safe house for suffragettes, such as Lilian Lenton, Kathleen Brown and Augusta Mary Ann Winship.
 Her travels between York and Doncaster by train earned her the nickname "the Railway Suffragette."

-In February 1911, Jones was one of the performers in three plays staged at the York Assembly Rooms by the WSPU in association with the Actresses’ Franchise League.
+In February 1911, Key Jones was one of the performers in three plays staged at the York Assembly Rooms by the WSPU in association with the Actresses’ Franchise League.
 One show was titled "How the vote was won".
-When the 1911 census was taken, Jones organised the suffragette boycott in York and herself evaded being enumerated.
+When the 1911 census was taken, Key Jones organised the suffragette boycott in York and herself evaded being enumerated.

 In 1912, 18-year-old journalist Harry Johnson, a supporter of women's enfranchisement and possible member of the Men's Political Union (MPU), was sentenced to a year's imprisonment in Wakefield Gaol with hard labour for attempting to blow up a house near Doncaster for the cause.
-He went on hunger strike and was released temporarily from prison under the Cat and Mouse Act, and Jones, along with Annie Seymour Pearson and Annie Coultate, helped him to evade rearrest.
-Jones was lucky to not have been implicated and arrested herself, as detectives searching the grounds of a suspect property found her name on a piece of paper with a copy of The Suffragette newspaper, two gallons of paraffin and a box of fire-lighters.
+He went on hunger strike and was released temporarily from prison under the Cat and Mouse Act, and Key Jones, along with Annie Seymour Pearson and Annie Coultate, helped him to evade rearrest.
+Key Jones was lucky to not have been implicated and arrested herself, as detectives searching the grounds of a suspect property found her name on a piece of paper with a copy of The Suffragette newspaper, two gallons of paraffin and a box of fire-lighters.